MB3hel/CFModDownloader/README.md

 ## License

-MIT License (see LICENSE file for details)
+BSD 3 Clause (see LICENSE file for details)

 ## Demo usage